top of page

 Milford is the County Seat of Pike County with a population of 1,104, in an area of 0.5 square mile is important as the principle trade and services center to local residents, offering entertainment and community activities.
 More information on Milford Borough is available on their website and others including Scenic, Wild Delaware.

-What is
+What is Milford Presents?

-Our Mission
+Our Mission & Board Members

 To inspire people to explore all Milford has to offer from its shops, eateries, and history, to the beauty of the town in its natural surroundings.
 Through events and relationship building, Milford Presents has grown from an event-producing group to a promotional vehicle supporting the viability of the Milford, PA business community.